Armagnac–Burgundian Civil War: Civil war

 The English took advantage of the situation by punctually supporting the two parties or buying their neutrality.
 The Armagnacs concluded the Treaty of Bourges with King Henry IV of England on 18 May 1412 to prevent an Anglo-Burgundian alliance.
 So they yielded Guyenne to him and recognised his suzerainty over Poitou, Angoulême and Périgord.
 All the same, John the Fearless managed the English well since an English wool embargo could ruin the cloth merchants of Flanders.

 In 1413, John the Fearless supported the Cabochien Revolt that brought about a slaughter in Paris.
 The Parisian population, terrified, called on the Armagnacs for aid.
 Their troops retook the city in 1414.
-When Henry V of England renewed hostilities in 1415, the duke of Burgundy remained neutral, leaving Henry able to defeat the French army (essentially provided by the Armagnacs), at the battle of Agincourt in October 1415.
+When King Henry V of England renewed hostilities in 1415, the Duke of Burgundy remained neutral, leaving Henry able to defeat the French army (essentially provided by the Armagnacs), at the Battle of Agincourt on 25 October 1415.

-On 29 May 1418, thanks to the treason of a certain Perrinet Leclerc and the support of the artisans and university, Paris was delivered to Jean de Villiers de L'Isle-Adam, captain of a troop favouring the Duke of Burgundy.
-On the following 12 June, Bernard VII and other Armagnacs were slaughtered by a mob.
+On 29 May 1418, thanks to the treason of a certain Perrinet Leclerc and the support of the artisans and the university, Paris was delivered to Marshal Jean de Villiers de L'Isle-Adam, captain of a troop favouring the Duke of Burgundy.
+On the following 12 June, the leader Bernard VII, Count of Armagnac and other Armagnacs were slaughtered by a mob.
 John thus became master of Paris once again, so he entered into negotiations with the English, in which he seemed willing to welcome the king of England's claim on the French throne.
 It thus became imperative for the Dauphin to negotiate a rapprochement with the Burgundians, again to avoid an Anglo-Burgundian alliance.
 John, on his part, had become master of a large part of the kingdom after his capture of Paris, but his finances were at rock bottom.
 John was thus in favor of meeting the Dauphin (who was later Charles VII of France) to sign up for an advantageous peace, so several meetings were organized.